-to Prague and became an assistant to Petr.
-Under Petr's supervision he wrote his dissertation O kořenech funkcí Besselových [On the zeros of Bessel functions] which he successfully defended in the academic year 1920/1921.4 He received the title RNDr. after final examinations at the then newly founded Faculty of Sciences of Charles University in 1921.
+Immediately after completing his studies in 1919, Jarník started working as an assistant to Jan Vojtěch (1879-1953), professor of the Technical University in Brno.
+However, he spent only two academic years there and in 1921 returned to Prague and became an assistant to Petr.
+Under Petr's supervision he wrote his dissertation O kořenech funkcí Besselových [On the Zeros of Bessel Functions] which he successfully defended in the academic year 1920/1921.5 He received the title RNDr. after final examinations at the then newly founded Faculty of Sciences of Charles University in 1921.

 Petr continued to influence Jarník's studies in mathematical analysis and number theory.
-At the beginning of the twenties when Petr was finishing his textbook Počet differenciální [Differential calculus],5 Jarník helped him with the proof-reading and even contributed some improvements to the text.
+At the beginning of the twenties when Petr was finishing his textbook Počet differenciální [Differential Calculus], 6 Jarník helped him with the proof-reading and even contributed some improvements to the text.

-Jarník's extraordinary mathematical erudition was firmly demonstrated in his paper O funkci Bolzanově [On the function of Bolzano] $(1922)^6$ in which he examined in detail a recently discovered manuscript of Bernard Bolzano (1781-1848), dating from the 1830's.7 Jarník proved, among other things, that Bolzano's function is in fact the oldest example of a continuous nowhere differentiable function; this might have been the stimulus for Jarník's future interest in real function theory.
-Jarník's assessment of the work Functionenlehre,8 which had been discovered among the papers in Bolzano's inheritance, was of great importance.9
+Jarník's extraordinary mathematical erudition was firmly demonstrated in his paper O funkci Bolzanově [On the Function of Bolzano] (1922)7 in which he examined in detail a recently discovered manuscript of Bernard Bolzano (1781-1848), dating from the 1830s.8 Jarník proved, among other things, that Bolzano's function is in fact the oldest example of a continuous nowhere differentiable function; this might have been the stimulus for Jarník's future interest in real function theory.
+Jarník's assessment of the work Functionenlehre,9 which had been discovered among the papers in Bolzano's inheritance, was of great importance.10